koitsu/tcecosystem-guide/content/thorchain/runepool.md

 with one for each pool that RUNEPool consists of.
 This is even covered in [THORChain's Medium blog post](https://medium.com/thorchain/runepool-on-thorchain-bf8fef5587d5).

-Regarding yield and performance: **generally speaking**, when RUNE is performing well (USD value is up), a position's PnL will decrease (possibly negative).
-However, when RUNE is performing poorly (USD value is down), a position's PnL will increase.

-Please note the emphasis on the phrase "generally speaking"; this description is not a guarantee.
-As said above, every position's PnL will vary based on deposit time (just like that of an LP).
+Regarding yield and performance: every position's PnL will vary based on deposit time, just like that of a standard THORChain LP.

 ## Viewing your position